yourlabs/django-autocomplete-light/docs/source/cookbook.rst

         <!--
-        Finally, supporting new options to be created directly in the select in javascript (ie. add another) is possible with a .choice-template:
+        Finally, supporting new options to be created directly in the select in javascript (ie. add another) is possible with a .choice-template.
+Of course, you can't take this very far, since all you have is the new option's value and html.
         -->
         <span style="display:none" class="choice-template">
             <span class="choice">